 “Fish again, Alex?”
 Brian sighed.
 “Three days straight.
 I’m getting sick of the taste.”

+Alex smirked.
 “Wait a minute.
-You were the one who forgot to pack guns for hunting.
+You were the one who forgot to pack extra bullets for hunting.
 Luckily, I know to catch these things, even without a fishing rod.”

-Unpacking his leather bag, Brian pulled out a jar of dried beef jerky.
 “Luckily, I brought some real food.”
+Opening his leather bag, Brian pulled out a jar of honey flavored beef jerky.

-Jon grabbed the jar and gobbled up some jerky.
+Jon grabbed the jar and gobbled up a piece of jerky.
 “Hold on.
 You had this the whole time and didn’t let us know?
 Jesus.”

 Brian reached for the jar, but Jon was just too quick.
 Much to Brian’s annoyance, he ate another strip of jerky before giving the jar back.

-Everyone else became quiet.
+Everyone else was quiet.
 Alex could only hear the chewing of fish in their mouths.

 Brian sighed.
 “I doubt that there are any around here.
 Let’s just head back and tell Robert we couldn’t find any.
 It’s all just oak trees.”

-The four friends finished their dinner.
+The four friends finished their dinner and cleaned up.
 As the sun disappeared from the horizon, they started to set up their tents.
 The full moon shone brightly in the sky, almost smiling at them.